Pesticide evaluation: Tools

 Calculation tool annexed to the guidance on dermal absorption

 The guidance on the assessment of dermal absorption assist notifiers, users of test facilities and Member State authorities on critical aspects related to the setting of dermal absorption values to be used in risk assessments of active substances in Plant Protection Products (PPPs).
-The guidance originally issued in 2012 has been revised in 2017 on the basis of new available data on human in vitro dermal absorption for PPPs.
-In order to support calculations for dermal absorption from in vitro studies, a template has been provided by the German Federal Institute for Risk Assessment (BfR).
-The template and a practical example of its application, published with the guidance as supporting information, can also be downloaded below.
+The guidance originally issued in 2012 was revised in 2017 on the basis of new available data on human in vitro dermal absorption for PPPs.
+In order to support calculations of dermal absorption from in vitro studies, a template has been provided by the German Federal Institute for Risk Assessment (BfR).
+The template and a practical example of its application, published with the guidance as supporting information, can be downloaded below.

-The guidance document on risk assessment of plant protection products on bees provides guidance for applicants and authorities.
+The guidance document on risk assessment of plant protection products and bees provides guidance for applicants and authorities.
 It suggests a tiered risk assessment scheme with a simple and cost-effective first tier to more complex higher tier studies under field conditions.
 Each of the tiers has to ensure that the appropriate level of protection is achieved.

 Together with the bee guidance document, EFSA has developed a tool to perform the calculations that are required for the screening step and the first tier.

 MetaPath – structuring results of metabolism studies on rats, plants and livestock

 Applicants submitting an application under Regulation (EC) No 1107/2009 or Regulation (EC) No 396/2005 are requested to provide data on metabolism in the areas of residues and mammalian toxicology as attachments, generated with the MetaPath composer software.